mrmod/nunning/github.com/mrmod/README.md

 # BazelCredentialHelper

 An HTTP Client which sends an env `CLIENT_CREDENTIAL` value to `localhost:8080` and exits with a JSON document of authorized headers as expected by the Bazel experimental Credential Helper interface.

+# HttpTransportInjector

+An example of how to test third-party HTTP APIs are getting the proper requests from your code and that your code is handling its responses correctly.

+Demonstrates an `http.DefaultClient.Transport` dependency injection for integration testing against third-party APIs without making remote calls.